All Episodes

 His actions are actions that are benefiting all Americans.

-We'll start with you, Jeff, on uh what you think about uh the issue of involving the Amarosa tapes and her interview and her book that has come out.
+Let me ask you both, we'll start with you, Jeff, on what you think about the issue involving the Amarosa tapes and her interview and her book that has come out.

-This happened in the Reagan era, has somebody on the White House staff who thinks that they're more important than the president.
+You know, Sean, maybe not every White House, but a lot of White Houses, this happened in the Reagan era, has somebody on the White House staff who thinks that they're more important than the president.

 The reason there's only one person that counts in the White House, and that's the president, is because the president was elected by the American people.

-Ama Rosa was is a staff member.
+Amarosa was a staff member.

-And I and I frankly think while it's good to have different kinds of people in there with different backgrounds.
+And I frankly think while it's good to have different kinds of people in there with different backgrounds, I thought it was a mistake.

 It's not all about her.

-We'll get Kaylee's take on uh that.
+We'll get Kaylee's take on that.

 We'll get to your phone calls at the bottom of this half hour.